-If you are reporting this defect outside normal working hours – Monday 8am to 6pm, Tuesday to Friday 8.30am to 5.30pm – and you believe it is an urgent problem and a risk to public safety, please phone the police on 101.
+If you are reporting this defect outside normal working hours – Monday to Friday 8.30am to 5.30pm – and you believe it is an urgent problem and a risk to public safety, please phone the police on 101.

-When you contact us, please give us as much information as possible that will help our inspector find the pothole or road defect.
+Please give us as much information as possible that will help our inspector find the pothole or road defect.
 The more information you give us, the easier it will be for us to find.
-Please tell us
+Please tell us:

 A pothole happens when the surface of a road or footpath has been worn away and a hollow forms.

 As the road surface ages it becomes more porous, and rainwater gets in through cracks.
 In wet weather the pressure created by traffic passing over the area forces water further down into the road surface, weakening it.

 In winter, as the temperature changes between freezing and thawing, there is a faster deterioration of road surfaces, because the water filling cracks freezes and expands, loosening chunks of the surface material.